larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 (Involvement in the moderation of WGs is further discussed in {{wg-mod}}.)

-It is not expected that the moderators will be monitoring every IETF channel, but rather that participants MAY and group management SHOULD flag concerns about disruptive behavior to the moderators.
-However, the moderators SHOULD actively monitor a small set of key participation channels, including, for example, the IETF discussion and last-call mailing lists or the IETF plenary chat channel.
+It is not expected that the moderators will be monitoring every IETF channel, but rather that participants may and group management should flag concerns about disruptive behavior to the moderators.
+However, the moderators should actively monitor a small set of key participation channels, including, for example, the IETF discussion and last-call mailing lists or the IETF plenary chat channel.
 The moderators should decide which channels are in this set based on their own judgment and community suggestions.
-(Note that some participation channels, such as the examples given in the previous sentence, have no chairs or other community leadership, so the moderators MUST handle those.)
+(Note that some participation channels, such as the examples given in the previous sentence, have no chairs or other community leadership, so the moderators must handle those.)

 Moderators are expected to be a resource that the community can use to address problematic contributions.